ru4871SG/machine-learning-Spark-ML/README.md

 3. [Clustering](clustering_spark_ml.ipynb): This notebook illustrates how to use Spark ML's K-means clustering model.
 The dataset used in this notebook is `seeds.csv`.

+4. [Linear Regression to Predict Sales](linear_regression_predict_sales_spark_ml.ipynb): This notebook utilizes Spark ML's Linear Regression to make sales predictions for the year 2023 and 2024, using a data source that contains different search terms for the year 2020, 2021, and 2022.
+The dataset used in this notebook is `searchterms.csv`.
+Additionally, this notebook showcases how to persist a model for future use.

 ## Datasets

 The datasets used in these notebooks are located in the `sources/` directory: